 There was much hope for the new king, Te Rata, but his kingship was hindered by illness – rheumatoid arthritis and heart disease.
-Te Rata’s major activity was the study of tribal traditions and whakapapa.
-During his kingship, his cousin Te Puea Hērangi exerted a strong influence on and practical leadership within the Kīngitanga.
+Te Rata’s major activity was the study of iwi traditions and whakapapa.
+During his kingship, his cousin Te Puea Hērangi exerted a strong influence on and provided practical leadership within the Kīngitanga.

-During a visit to London in 1914, King Te Rata and his companions witnessed all the sights, from the underground to Piccadilly Circus to the World Lawn Tennis Championship (Wimbledon), as well as the arrest of Emily Pankhurst, the leader of the British women’s suffrage movement, outside of Buckingham Palace.
-Te Rata and his travelling companions were at Westminster to witness the third reading of the Home Rule Bill for Northern Ireland – which may have given them hope that the King movement might also one day achieve a degree of autonomy.
+During a visit to London in 1914, King Te Rata and his companions witnessed all the sights, from the underground to Piccadilly Circus to the World Lawn Tennis Championship (Wimbledon), as well as the arrest of Emily Pankhurst, the leader of the British women’s suffrage movement, outside Buckingham Palace.
+Te Rata and his travelling companions were at Westminster to witness the third reading of the Home Rule Bill for Ireland – which may have given them hope that the King movement might also one day achieve a degree of autonomy.

 Travel to England

 One of Te Rata’s closest confidantes, Tupu Taingākawa Te Waharoa, had for some years advocated that the Māori king should travel to England to present a petition to the British Crown.
-Despite opposition from a number of Māori, including politician Apirana Ngata, in 1914 Te Rata and Taingākawa, accompanied by Mita Karaka and Hōri Tiro Pāora, travelled to London, as King Tāwhiao had some 30 years earlier.
+Despite opposition from a number of Māori, including politician Apirana Ngata, in 1914 Te Rata and Taingākawa, accompanied by Mita Karaka (Ngati Tahinga and Ngati Hourua) and Hōri Tiro Pāora, travelled to London, as King Tāwhiao had some 30 years earlier.
 On arrival Te Rata recorded his occupation with the British immigration authorities as Māori king, while Taingākawa facetiously wrote ‘settler’.

 First World War

 Te Rata, who had suffered from rheumatism almost continuously over the previous six years, died at Waahi Pā, Huntly, on 1 October 1933.
 His tangihanga lasted a week, with Te Puea in charge of the arrangements.
-Again the succession of the kingship was discussed by the visiting chiefs, and again they chose a successor from the kāhui ariki (royal house) of Pōtatau.
+Again the succession of the kingship was discussed by the visiting rangatira, and again they chose a successor from the kāhui ariki (royal house) of Pōtatau.

 Ko Arekahānara tōku haona kaha